jmmut/code-map/README.md

 ### Searching

 You can search for a file by typing a substring in the search box.
-Click on the box of press 'f' to start searching.
+Click on the box or press 'f' to start searching.
 The search is case-insensitive and fuzzy, so you can type `config man` to find `ConfigurationManager`.

 ## Metrics